eduardovra/eduardovra.github.io/_drafts/cpp-for-a-returning-c-programmer.markdown

 these features I actually leaned on and where.
 The examples should come from my code, not from a list of language features.

-**Companion draft:** `cpp-features-and-their-c99-equivalents` holds the feature-by-feature reference — 36 features, each with the C++ code, the C99 equivalent, and a measured cost.
-Everything there was compiled and measured on gcc 13.3.0; where it contradicts a number in this file, that one wins.
+**Companion drafts.** `cpp-features-and-their-c99-equivalents` holds the feature-by-feature reference — 36 features, each with the C++ code, the C99 equivalent, a C23 block where modern C changes the answer, and a measured cost. `who-says-to-write-less-cpp` holds the sources behind section 8: Orthodox C++ checked claim by claim, Eskil Steenberg's Dependable C, Muratori's two talks, and the other side argued at its strongest.
+Both were compiled and measured or read against primary sources on gcc 13.3.0 / clang 18; where either contradicts a number in this file, that one wins.

 **This is probably more than one post.** Candidates that stand alone:
 `How C++ exceptions actually work, in C` (section 6 — clearest payoff),